-Ms. Callahan has been recognized by Chambers USA with a “Band One” Nationwide ranking, Chambers’ highest ranking, in privacy and data security and by Legal 500 as a “Leading Lawyer” in technology: data protection and privacy.
+In 2015, Ms. Callahan was recognized by The National Law Journal as a “Trailblazer” in the regulatory and compliance area.
+In 2013, she accepted the highest award in the privacy industry, the Privacy Vanguard Award, given by the International Association of Privacy Professionals.
+The award honors the privacy professional who has demonstrated outstanding leadership, knowledge and creativity in privacy and data protection.
 In 2011, she received the select Federal 100 Award, which recognizes individuals in government and industry who have played pivotal roles in the federal government information systems community.
 Ms. Callahan’s work on integrating cybersecurity, transparency and privacy at the Department of Homeland Security was cited as the reason for her Federal 100 recognition.
 She is a prolific writer and speaker on privacy issues, including having testified before Congressional Committees numerous times in her capacity as Department of Homeland Security Chief Privacy/Chief FOIA Officer.
 Ms. Callahan has served as Vice-Chair of the American Bar Association's Privacy and Information Security Committee of the Antitrust Division; Co-chair of the Privacy Committee of the CIO Council, the principal interagency forum for improving agency practices related to the design, acquisition, development, modernization, use, sharing, and performance of Federal information resources; and Co-chair of the Privacy and Civil Liberties Subcommittee of the Information Sharing and Access Interagency Policy Committee.
-She serves the Firm as a member of the Diversity & Inclusion Committee and is Co-chair of the Firm's Women's Forum Steering Committee.
+She is a Certified Information Privacy Professional/United States (CIPP/US).